 Images of the swinging egg chairs that were recalled are shown below.

 TJK Nest Swing Egg Chair Fall Injuries Prompts Recall Announcement

 According to reports, at least 27 of the chairs have either collapsed or tipped over, causing at least 19 injuries.
 The most serious injuries reported included a collapsed lung and broken ribs.

 If you have been injured in a fall caused by your Tommy Bahama or Martha Stewart egg chair, we encourage you to seek a case evaluation with one of our experienced attorneys.

-Questions about a Tommy Bahama or Martha Stewart Nest Swing Egg Chair Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Tommy Bahama or Martha Stewart Nest Swing Egg Chair Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective egg chair under recall, you may want to speak with the lawyers at Johnson//Becker, PLLC.
 We are actively filing new product liability lawsuits across the country, and you may be entitled to financial compensation for your defective Tommy Bahama or Martha Stewart egg chair.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.